Types of Reasoning Questions in Competitive Exams

 3. Abductive reasoning

-One of the ways that are thinking transitions from one thought to a similar idea is through reasoning, much like habit or intuition.
+One of the ways that thinking transitions from one thought to a similar idea is through reasoning, much like habit or intuition.

-As a component of executive decision-making, the reasoning is intimately linked to the capacity for freedom and self-determination and the power to self-consciously modify one's objectives, beliefs, attitudes, traditions, and institutions.
+As a component of executive decision-making, reasoning is intimately linked to the capacity for freedom and self-determination and the power to self-consciously modify one's objectives, beliefs, attitudes, traditions, and institutions.

 Reasoning is an integral portion of most competitive and ability-testing exam patterns.
 Reasoning questions aid institutions in gauging problem-solving, critical thinking, and calculation and the ability to connect different elements and series prediction skills.